YTread Logo

 binging with babish marmalade from paddington

-The reason we've made this type of whole wheat sponge is because whole wheat flour takes longer to absorb water, so now when we knead. on medium speed with a dough hook for about seven minutes we'll get a more accurate picture of how hydrated our dough is and your first reaction will be oh my gosh it's too sticky I wasted a pound of flour how am I doing?
-I'm going to heaven now, but don't worry because we want this dough to be very well hydrated and it will be much more manageable after rising in a well-oiled bowl for an hour or until doubled in size, so cover it with plastic wrap. plastic wrap and let it sit until it's big and fluffy and ready to be given its final shape.
+The reason we have made this type of whole wheat sponge cake is because whole wheat flour takes longer to absorb water, so now when we Knead it on medium speed with a dough hook for about seven minutes.
+We'll get a more accurate picture of how hydrated our dough is, and your first reaction will be, "Oh my God, it's too sticky.
+I lost a pound of flour."
+I'm going to reach for heaven now but don't worry because we want this dough to be very well hydrated and it will become much more workable after it rests in a well-greased bowl for an hour or until it doubles in size, so cover it with plastic wrap. and we let it hang until it is big, fluffy and ready to give it its final shape.

-one seemed to be soft and quite pliable so there you have it all the vitamins and min. erals of bad needs for a whole day plus like all the sugar and carbs you could possibly put in a sandwich it's time to take a big bite in cartoon form and I'll tell you this is really really good bright fruit tart and rich creamy butter sandwiched between two slices of hearty and healthy weed bread really my only complaint is
+.
+Normally I'd like to toast a sandwich like this, but the Paddington one seemed soft and quite flexible, so there you have all the vitamins and minerals we need. a whole day more like all the sugar and carbs you can cram into a sandwich, it's time to take a big bite in cartoon form and I'll tell you, this is a really good tart of bright fruit and rich creamy butter wedged between two slices. of hearty, healthy bread with weeds really my only complaint is Paddington's claim that a wise bear always keeps a jam sandwich under his hat in case of emergencies, an experience like so many others that left me confused and sticky, but first To end the day I want to share it with What I think is the maximum expression of jam and it is in English-style buns.

-'s statement that a wise bear always keeps a jam sandwich under his hat in case of emergencies an experience like so many that left me confused and clammy but before we end the day I want to share with you what I think is the ultimate expression of jam and it's in English style scones in the bowl of a food processor goes 425 grams of all purpose flour half a teaspoon of salt 2 tablespoons of baking powder and 50 grams of sugar we're going to pulse that to combine before stopping and adding a stick or 110 grams of cold unsalted butter l which we're going to pulse until there's no big chunks left almost like we're making a short crust and then in a large bowl it holds a cup or 236 milliliters of whole milk and two large eggs are beaten and then the dry ingredients are added, then just we're going to fold this in with a rubber spatula until it forms a fluffy dough that stands firm. shape it lay it out on a well floured counter top and knead it a little bit until there are no big cracks then we're going to roll it out a little bit we want it to be about an inch thick which we're then going to cut into two and a half inch rounds I'm going to using this fancy fluted pastry cutter which we are of course going to dust with flour to prevent sticking and then place our scones directly on a parchment lined baking sheet where we are going to brush them with a mixture of equal parts beaten egg and milk whole.
+In the bowl of a food processor go 425 grams of all-purpose flour, half a teaspoon of salt, 2 tablespoons of baking powder and 50 grams of sugar.
+We'll pulse that to combine before stopping and adding a stick or 110 grams of cold unsalted butter, which we'll pulse until there are no big chunks left, almost as if we were making a shortcrust crust, then in a large bowl goes one cup or 236 milliliters of Beat the whole milk and two large eggs and then add the dry ingredients.
+Then we're just going to fold this with a rubber spatula until it forms a shaggy dough that just holds its shape and turn it out onto a well-floured counter. and we knead just a little bit until there are no big cracks left, then we roll it out a little bit, we want it to be about an inch thick and then we'll cut it into two and a half inch rounds.

 If you have any copyright issue, please Contact